skelleyboy/skelleyboy.github.io/_posts/2022-01-05-personal-side-projects-archive-and-philosophy.md

 # Personal side projects philosophy

 1. Make something useful or enjoyable.
 Scratch your own itch.
 Make something real you will actually use or enjoy.
-Make real products that help solve reoccurring real problems in your life, or simple be creative and bring yourself joy.
+Make real products that help solve reoccurring real problems in your life, or simply be creative and bring yourself joy.
 There is a chance other people have the same problem or will also enjoy what you have created.
 2. Have fun.
 Enjoy the process.
 3. Make things you can share with the world.
 Get feedback.
 4. Keep it simple.
 Use the skills you already have.
-5. Create an MVP in one day.
-Share it with someone.
+You will learn something new.
-6. Make your project 'live' day one.
+5. Make your project 'live' day one.
 Test it on multiple devices.
+6. Create an MVP in one day.
 7. Iterate on your project to improve it after using it.
-8. Profit.
+8. Share your work with other.
+Repeat.
-9. Repeat.
+9. Profit.

 # Personal side projects archive